Western Australian Youth Orchestras is thrilled to announce the inaugural Carol Day Commission for women composers

 Gender imbalance in Australia’s professional music sector continues to be perpetuated by the programming choices of our major symphonic performance organisations.
 WAYO acknowledges this lack of parity, and is working towards correcting this through a focus on equality at a grass roots level.
 This commission has been designed to offer an emerging or established female professional the opportunity to write, rehearse, and perform a large-scale orchestral work in a high-profile performance setting, whilst maintaining creative autonomy over her work.

 About this award

 The piece will be workshopped and conducted by acclaimed Australian conductor, Benjamin Northey, during a week-long intensive from 8 July – 14 July 2019.
-The award will consist of a cash prize of $5000, significant rehearsal time, two performances of the work on 13-14 July 2019 to an expected live audience in excess of 3000, and a live recording of the work.
+The award will consist of a cash prize of $5000, significant rehearsal time, live performance of the work on 13 July 2019 to an expected live audience in excess of 1500, and a live recording of the work.